KoSpades/KoSpades.github.io/_pages/about.md

 ---

 Hi, this is Steven Xia!
-I am a first year CS PhD student at the University of Chicago, advised by Prof. Raul Castro Fernandez.
+I am a first year CS PhD student at the University of Chicago, advised by Prof. [Raul Castro Fernandez] (https://raulcastrofernandez.com/).

 Site-wide configuration